nspyre-org/nspyre/docs/contributing.rst

 Quick Facts
 ===========

 For this project, we use a standard *fork & pull* model to collaborate, common practice for open source projects.
 If you are interested in helping maintain the platform, send us a message after getting involved and we’ll be happy to bring you onboard.
-Our code follows the Google Style Guide for docstrings, with standard `PEP 8 <https://pep8.org>`_ formatting, which has some caveats as detailed :ref:`here <Code Style>`.
+Our code follows the Google Style Guide for docstrings, with standard `PEP 8 <https://pep8.org>`_ formatting, and some of our own caveats as detailed :ref:`here <Code Style>`.
 For documentation, we write in `reStructuredText <https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html>`_, using `Sphinx <https://www.sphinx-doc.org/en/master/>`_ to generate files and `ReadTheDocs <https://docs.readthedocs.io/en/stable/intro/getting-started-with-sphinx.html>`_ for site hosting.
 We follow the philosophy of `WriteTheDocs <https://www.writethedocs.org>`_ -- that is, we subscribe to *Docs as Code*.
 If the above remarks don’t make sense to you, or you simply want a more detailed description of how to do things, continue reading below.

 Philosophy
 ==========